datischris/course-study-rag/README.md

 # Course Study Tool Using Retrieval-Augmented Generation (RAG)

 This project implements an offline study assistant using **retrieval-augmented generation (RAG)** to answer course-specific questions grounded in PDF lecture materials.
-It supports visual slide context and natural language response generation to help graduate students master complex topics.
+It shows corresponding slides as context when generating a natural language response generation to help graduate students master complex topics.

 ## Abstract